markcheret/footnotes/readme.txt

 - Bugfix: Translation overhaul for German

 = 1.5.0 =
-- Add: Grouped the Plugin Settings into a new Menu Page called "ManFisher Plugins"
+- Adding: Grouped the Plugin Settings into a new Menu Page called "ManFisher Plugins"
-- Add: Sub Page to list all other Plugins of the Contributors
+- Adding: Sub Page to list all other Plugins of the Contributors
-- Add: Hyperlink to manfisher.eu in the "other plugins" page
+- Adding: Hyperlink to manfisher.eu in the "other plugins" page
 - Update: Refactored the whole source code
 - Update: Moved the Diagnostics Sections to into a new Sub Page called "Diagnostics"
 - Bugfix: Line up Footnotes with multiple lines in the Reference container